retroelec/T-HMI-C64/README.md

 You then press the LOAD button on your Android phone.
 Use the button RETURN or "cursor key down" to go to the next line and type "RUN" followed by pressing the button RETURN to start the game.
-To use the joystick you have to enable / determine the port of the joystick:
-Clicking the JOYSTICK button the first time activates joystick in port 1, clicking the JOYSTICK button again activates joystick in port 2, clicking the JOYSTICK button again disables the joystick.

 ## Software